Préliminaires

-Préliminaires is the fifteenth studio album by American rock singer Iggy Pop, released in Europe on May 25, 2009 by record label Astralwerks, and in the US on June 2.
+Préliminaires is the fifteenth studio album by American rock singer Iggy Pop, released in Europe on May 25, 2009, by Astralwerks, and in the US on June 2.
 It was inspired by the singer's reading of Michel Houellebecq's novel La Possibilité d'une île (The Possibility of an Island).

 Style

 Unlike his previous works, the album is less rock-oriented and was said by Pop to be a "quieter album with some jazz overtones" with its sound influenced by New Orleans jazz artists such as Louis Armstrong and Jelly Roll Morton.
 Pop also admitted that the album is his response to being "sick of listening to idiot thugs with guitars banging out crappy music".

-The album includes a cover of the 1940s French jazz standard "Les feuilles mortes" ("Autumn Leaves"), which Iggy sings in French.
+The album includes a cover of the 1940s French jazz standard "Les feuilles mortes" ("Autumn Leaves"), which Pop sings in French.
 The song is most associated with such artists as Yves Montand and Édith Piaf.
 The album also includes "How Insensitive", a jazzy bossa nova standard composed by Antônio Carlos Jobim, and "Nice to Be Dead", more of a swamp rock song.

 The visuals for the album were created by French-Iranian graphic novelist and animated film director Marjane Satrapi.
-Marjane and Iggy met when she asked him to voice one of the characters in the English-language version of her Academy-award nominated movie Persepolis in 2007.
+Marjane and Pop met when she asked him to voice one of the characters in the English-language version of her Academy-award nominated movie Persepolis in 2007.

-Rolling Stone called it "definitely the weirdest record of the punk godfather's career".

 Reception

 The album received a Metacritic score of 66 based on 27 reviews, indicating generally favorable reviews.
+Rolling Stone called it "definitely the weirdest record of the punk godfather's career".

 It debuted at No. 187 on the Billboard 200, selling around 3,000 copies on its first week of release.
 Preliminaires has sold 10,000 copies in the United States as of February 2016.